Neighbourhood Activity Centre Renewal Fund

-The Neighbourhood Activity Centre Renewal Fund is open to councils in the Metropolitan Partnerships Regions.
-Grants of up to $100,000 per project are available for local infrastructure upgrades in neighbourhood activity centres.
-Councils are required to make a co-contribution (financial and/or in-kind) of at least 50 per cent of the grant application amount.
+The Neighbourhood Activity Centre Renewal Fund was open to councils in the Metropolitan Partnerships regions in 2020.
+Grants of up to $100,000 per project were available for local infrastructure upgrades in neighbourhood activity centres.
+Councils were required to make a co-contribution (financial and/or in-kind) of at least 50 per cent of the grant application amount.

-Priority will be given to projects that are investment-ready, demonstrate the need for government assistance, include detailed plans for the space, and deliver strong outcomes for local communities.
+Priority was given to projects that were investment-ready, demonstrated the need for government assistance, included detailed plans for the space, and delivered strong outcomes for local communities.